 As mentioned earlier, you should consider security as it relates to your finances, personal safety issues, health, etc. After all, is losing your belongings to a criminal much different than losing them to debt, disaster, or other challenges?
 Therefore, whenever you think of security, you need to think of it as 360° security: security that focuses on all aspects of your life.

 The key to success with 360° security is recognizing potential problems, analyzing their impacts, and deciding upon proper responses.
-Once you do that, you can meet the issues head-on, by taking action.
-Those who understand this, and who work to prepare themselves, will be better prepared to overcome any situation.
-They will be better able to survive and thrive when the odds are stacked against them.
+Once you do that, you can meet the issues head-on by taking action.
+Those who understand this, and who work to prepare themselves will be better prepared to overcome any situation.
+They will be better able to survive and thrive when the odds stack up against them.

 Individual Security Condition

 The second leg of the ISC represents the actual reality of your security situation.
 This truth is a combination of factors.
 Together, these combined features interact to improve or degrade your security.
 These factors could include natural elements that add to your security reality, such as impassable terrain next to your home.
-Likewise, items such as bushes, which may provide concealment to a would-be burglar, detract from your security reality.
+Likewise, items such as bushes detract from your security reality.

-Having either a high individual perception of security or a raised true reality of security is excellent.
+Having either a high individual perception of security or a raised actual reality of protection is excellent.
 Unfortunately, each factor is dependent upon the other to provide an elevated ISC.
 For example, a home may have a significant amount of security equipment installed (the reality of security).
-However, not understanding when, why, or how to use the equipment (perception of security) adds nothing to a person’s ISC.
-Likewise, having an elevated perception of security is also great, but it doesn’t do much while you’re sleeping.
+However, not understanding when, why, or how to use the equipment (perception of safety) adds nothing to a person’s ISC.
+Likewise, having an elevated understanding of security is also great, but it doesn’t do much while you’re sleeping.

 Ultimately, due to their codependency, each factor of the ISC is limited by the constraint of the other.
 Simultaneously, the combined benefits of each allow us to achieve a higher ISC.
 In other words, a high perception of security, coupled with an elevated reality of security, creates an improved ISC rating.
 People with a higher overall ISC are better prepared to deal with challenges to their 360° security.